Pronunciation of 'Hyperthyroidism'

 English (United States)

-A condition in which the thyroid gland is overactive and produces excessive amounts of thyroid hormones, leading to symptoms such as rapid heartbeat, weight loss, and nervousness.
+A condition where the thyroid gland produces excessive amounts of thyroid hormones, leading to symptoms such as rapid heartbeat, weight loss, and nervousness.